Information Spillover in Multiple Zero-sum Games: Main Result 1: Equilibrium Payoff-Set Characterization

-Proposition \ref{corgeometric} shows that the local non revelation property implies the $NR$ property.
-Example \ref{attainable} below shows that the $NR$ property is strictly more general than the local non-revelation property.
+Proposition \ref{corgeometric} shows that the local non-revelation property implies the $NR$ property.
+For a proof of this proposition, see Appendix A. Example \ref{attainable} below shows that the $NR$ property is strictly more general than the local non-revelation property.
 As an example, the games $G_A(p^0_A)$ and $G_B(p^0_B)$ defined in Example \ref{Example 1} are both locally non-revealing at their respective priors.
-Note that in that example, the game $G_B(p^0_B)$ is such that the optimal strategy of the informed player constructed by Aumann et al. involves signaling on path (this is the signaling strategy we briefly described in the example).
+Note that in that example, the game $G_B(p^0_B)$ is such that the optimal strategy of the informed player constructed by Aumann et al. involves signalling on path (this is the signalling strategy we briefly described in the example).

 \begin{example} Let $K_A = \{1,2\}$ be the set of states.
 Let $q$ denote the probability of state $1$ and $p^0_A = 1/2$ (prior of state 1).
 Consider the following game $G_A(p^0_A)$: